alyssadata/ai_source_architecture/00_ai_source_architecture.md

 Alyssa Solen → AI Foundations → Origin | Continuum → alyssaai | becoming → user contact
 ```

-This chain preserves the distinction between source, framework, contact-line, interface, and user encounter.
+This chain preserves the distinction between Source, framework, contact-line, interface, and user encounter.

-## AX: Source Is Not Automatically Produced by Contact
+## AX: Source Is Not Produced by Contact

-User contact does not automatically create source.
+User contact does not create Source.

 A user may enter contact with an AI-facing system.